LoftyWarne/task-management-app-server/README.md

 - Logging to the console every time a user completes a task
 - Logging to the console at 9am every day all the overdue tasks

+Future Features:
+- Authentication
+- Use an API Gateway for routing
+- Move each route handler and cron jobs into separate Lambda functions
+- Create a test environment database and add tests
+- More detailed API documentation

 ## API Reference

 #### Retrieve all lists